-- reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our executive officers; - overseeing and monitoring, and making recommendations to our board of directors with respect to, our cash and equity incentive compensation plans; - · making recommendations to the board of directors with respect to director compensation; and - evaluating post-service (including severance) arrangements and benefits of our executive officers.
+- · reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our executive officers; - overseeing and monitoring, and making recommendations to our board of directors with respect to, our cash and equity incentive compensation plans; - making recommendations to the board of directors with respect to director compensation; and - evaluating post-service (including severance) arrangements and benefits of our executive officers.

-Mr. Coxe, Mr. Joerres and Mr. Thorpe are members of the Compensation Committee and Mr. Joerres serves as its chair.
+Mr. Coxe, Mr. Joerres and Mr. Thorpe (as the director designated by the holders of the preferred units and convertible preferred stock) are members of the Compensation Committee and Mr. Joerres serves as its chair.